 Today, SAT is implemented in Colombia, Honduras, Nicaragua, Brazil, and Ecuador, and Guatemala also hosted an SAT program until 2005.
-Together, an estimated 300,000 young women and men have completed the program in these countries.
+Together, an estimated 300,000 young women and men have completed the program as well as taken up the business English course in these countries.
 While implemented by local NGOs, SAT is accredited as an official secondary education program.
 It has been adapted to other countries in Asia and Africa as a sister program known as Preparation for Social Action, or PSA.

 Why is Millions Learning interested in SAT?

 For Millions Learning, we have been intrigued by SAT and interested in understanding its experience for various reasons, including: its expansion and adaptation across countries; the robust evidence of its impact; and its cost-effectiveness relative to other alternative secondary school programs.
 Furthermore, an impact evaluation in Honduras found that SAT students outperform their peers in other alternative schools on test scores.
 Evidence also suggests improvements in broader skills, such as promoting civic responsibility, empowering girls, and building trust.
 SAT achieves these results while focusing on some of the most educationally marginalized and difficult to reach young people, most of whom are often beyond the reach of government schools.